 I am very picky when it comes to the tools I use for development.
 I prefer Visual Studio for all my projects.
 I use VI and a wide assortment of Linux command-line tools.
 This choice comes down to your preference, your skill set, and your budget.
 Factors to consider, such as are you working alone on the development, a small group of five developers or is this an enterprise product with fifty or more people involved?
 Sometimes the choice is made for you.

 Hopefully, my narrative will provide food for thought for your next project.
 Whether it is a prototype to play with new technology or an enterprise product managed by teams of people, the choice of a programming language is just one of many items to consider.
 I recommend learning several very different languages such as C#, Go and Python.
-Your skills as a programmer will be enhanced and you will be able to quickly integrate into most development environments.
+Your skills as a programmer will be enhanced and you will be able to integrate quickly into most development environments.